 Feel Your Feelings: Thriving in the Cultural Workplace

-Building on the findings of Vulnerability and Cultural Leadership (2018, research), this action research project will explore the emotional landscape of cultural leadership and develop a series of sector resources to build psychological safety and emotional awareness that is the basis for thriving.
+Building on the findings of our Vulnerability and Cultural Leadership (2018), this action research project explores the emotional landscape of cultural leadership and offers a series of sector resources to build psychological safety and emotional awareness that is the basis for thriving.

 Funded by the Arts and Humanities Research Council and Clore Leadership, and supervised by the University of Warwick's Centre for Cultural Policy and Media Studies.